merlot-education/merlot-edc/README.md

 This will launch the EDC with an exemplary configuration located [here](./resources/provider/provider-configuration.properties).
 If you want to be able to transfer to/from IONOS S3 buckets you will also need to provide the respective edc.ionos.* parameters there.

+Furthermore you need to specify the parameters required for DAPS authentication in order to talk to other EDCs in the MERLOT Federation.

 ## Deploy (Docker)

 Similarly to the standalone build and run from above, you need to provide a GitHub  token in the [git_auth_token.txt](./secrets/git_auth_token.txt) file.
 If you want to be able to transfer to/from IONOS S3 buckets you can configure the respective parameters in the [edc_ionos_secrets.txt](./secrets/edc_ionos_secrets.txt) file.
+Finally you will also need the parameters and a keystore file containing the DAPS certificate to authenticate against the DAPS server.

 To deploy the EDC together with a properly configured reverse proxy, you can then use the following command: